Flash Gordon

 Recovery System

 Since I didn't know exactly how much the rocket would weigh, I needed to keep the recovery system flexible.
 (Jason and I planned on 50-60lbs. for motor design purposes, but I thought it would be lighter when finished.)
-Partly for this reason, and partly because I like multiple 'chutes, I decided to use three or four 8' circular parachutes, bringing the nose down on a separate parachute.
+Partly for this reason, and partly because I like multiple 'chutes, I decided to use multiple circular parachutes, and bring the nose down on a separate parachute.

 The Movies